EBolle/Data-Modeling-with-Postgres/README.md

 Before you can run the notebook and scripts, there are 3 things you need to do:
 - create and activate a virtual environment
 - create a .env file and set your credentials

+Furthermore, note that the logic needed to execute either the scripts or the notebook is stored in the /src folder.

 #### create and activate a virtual environment